Annual Return & Financial Statements

-Companies in Ireland and the United Kingdom have an annual responsibility to file a statutory Annual Return and Financial Accounts.
+Companies in Ireland and the United Kingdom have an annual responsibility to file a statutory Annual Return and Financial Statements.
 In Ireland certain exceptions (primarily related to regulated entities) apply.

 Failure to file on time will incur, at a minimum, the automatic imposition of penalty filing fees, and possible strike-off.
-In Ireland, the company will lose the right to file audit exempt Accounts for the current and following year.
+In Ireland, the company will lose the right to file audit exempt Financial Statements for the following two years.

 An Annual Return provides a snapshot of the company on a specific date (In Ireland this is called an “Annual Return Date” and in the UK it is called “Made-up Date”)

-In Ireland the Annual Return and Accounts must be filed at the same time.
+In Ireland the Annual Return and Financial Statements must be filed at the same time.
 There are only two exceptions to this rule when a company:

 - files its first Annual Return within six months from the date of incorporation, and;